tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DSauthentication/PayU-handled-3DS-authentication.md

 ## After Authentication

-Once the payer completes the 3DS authentication (if required), PayU will receive a notification.
+As shown in the diagram from the section above, once the payer completes the 3DS authentication (if required), PayU will receive a notification.
 The transaction will then be:

 * **Completed:** If the authentication is successful.
 * **Declined:** If the authentication fails.